Compressed data structures for Heegaard splittings: Background material

 is an SLP for $w^k$.
 Finally, (c) follows by dynamic programming through iterating over $1\leq i \leq \ell$ and counting the references to the simple assignment $x_j=e$ or to proper assignments that recursively refer to assignments that refer to $x_j$. \end{proof}

 We will assume that every intersection sequence $I_T(c)$ is given by an SLP of complexity $\|I_T(c)\|$ and let $\|I_T(\gamma)\|=\sum_{c\in \gamma}\|I_T(c)\|$.

 Now, suppose that $T=(V,E)$ is a triangulation.
-A standard (multi)curve $\gamma$ is \textit{normal} if its intersection with each face of $T$ are arcs, called \textit{elementary arcs}, that connect distinct sides of the triangle in which they are contained.
-Equivalently, $\gamma$ is normal if each (uncompressed) intersection sequence in $I_T(\gamma)$ is \textit{cyclic reduced}, that is, if there are no substrings of type $ee^{-1}$ or $e^{-1}e$ in any of the cyclic permutation of the components' sequences.
-When the curve $c$ is normal for a triangulation, its isotopy class is fixed by the number of times it intersects each labeled edge \cite{schaefer2002algorithms}, implying that we can describe it through a vector in $N_T(c)$ in $\N^{|E|}$.
-We call $N_T(c)$ the curves' \textit{normal coordinates}, whose complexity, $\|N_T(c)\|$, is the number of bits necessary to store this vector, i.e., $\sum_{e\in E}\lg e(c)=\sum_{e\in E}(\log e(c)+1)$.
+A standard (multi)curve $\gamma$ is \textit{normal} if it intersects each face of $T$ in arcs, called \textit{elementary arcs}, that connect distinct sides of the triangle in which they are contained (Figure \ref{fig: elementary arcs}).
+Equivalently, $\gamma$ is normal if each (uncompressed) intersection sequence in $I_T(\gamma)$ is \textit{cyclic reduced}, that is, if there are no substrings of type $ee^{-1}$ or $e^{-1}e$ in any of the cyclic permutations of the components' sequences.
+When the curve $c$ is normal for a triangulation, its isotopy class is fixed by the number of times it intersects each labeled edge \cite{schaefer2002algorithms}, which implies that we can describe it through a vector in $N_T(c)$ in $\N^{|E|}$.
+We call $N_T(c)$ the \textit{normal coordinates} of the curves, whose complexity, $\|N_T(c)\|$, is the number of bits necessary to store this vector, i.e., $\sum_{e\in E}\lg e(c)=\sum_{e\in E}(\log e(c)+1)$.
 Naturally, we define $N_T(\gamma)$ as the set $\{N_T(c)\}_{c\in \gamma}$.

-\begin{remark} We could equally represent a normal multicurve $\gamma$ with a \emph{single} vector $\sum_{c\in\gamma} N_T(\gamma)$.
-Similarly, it is possible and common to extend the notion of SLPs to encode more than one uncompressed word, which in our case, implies giving all components of $\gamma$ as a single SLP.
+\begin{remark} We could equally represent a normal multicurve $\gamma$ by a \emph{single} vector $\sum_{c\in\gamma} N_T(\gamma)$.
+Similarly, it is possible (and common) to extend the notion of SLPs to encode more than one uncompressed word, which, in our case, implies giving all components of $\gamma$ as a single SLP.
 Although these approaches are more parsimonious, they are less useful for our needs.
 Moreover, Lemma 5.1 of \cite{Erickson2013} gives an algorithm to transform, in time $O(|T|\|N_T(\gamma)\|)$, the normal coordinates of a multicurve given by a sum of its components' coordinates to our expected form. \end{remark}